 Rockhounds should know there is a limit of one gallon per day for collecting along the Oregon Coast (and only three gallons total within a year).
 Permits are needed for collecting vertebrate fossils.

 Leave living creatures where they are - including seastars and sand dollars.
 Do not climb or sit on logs along the shoreline as they could roll unexpectedly.
 And always keep an eye on the ocean watching for sneaker waves.

 The popular past-time of leisurely walking along the sandy Oregon shore in search of sea glass, agates, driftwood, baubles and other bounty churned up by the sea now includes potential somber discoveries as items washed away in Japan's 2011 tsunami drift ashore all along the Pacific Coast from Mexico to Alaska.
 Beachcombers are urged to use caution and show respect when encountering marine debris.

 Assisting with beach clean-up is always appreciated.
-Litter like plastic bottles, buoys, Styrofoam, plastic bags, cans or other garbage can be collected and recycled or appropriately discarded.
-Documenting large beach deposits with photos, noting date and location, and forwarding to firstname.lastname@example.org is also helpful.
+Litter such as plastic bottles, buoys, Styrofoam, plastic bags, cans or other garbage can be collected and recycled or appropriately discarded.
+Documenting large beach deposits with photos, noting the date and location, and forwarding to email@example.com is also helpful.
 If you encounter large debris or potentially hazardous materials like gas cans or oil drums, call the National Response Center at 800.424.8802.
 Do not touch them or attempt to remove them yourself.

 As always, beachcombing is a peaceful and meditative experience punctuated by many delightful discoveries of nature's little treasures.
 Tread lightly, enjoy the experience, and please leave the beach just like you found it, or even better!
 We are working hard to save the dunes and you can help.